kp96/nodeforces/README.md

 ## Advanced Usage (Experimental)
-Advanced users, can create a `.cfrc` file in their `home` directory for specifying advanced options.
+Advanced users can create a `.cfrc` file in their `home` directory for specifying advanced options.
 The config should be a `json` file that looks something like

 ```
 {